mcneilco/acas/public/src/modules/CurveAnalysis/README.markdown

 [Actual Response Error (coffee) ](./spec/readmeResources/bulkFitSuccessResponse.coffee)

-##### Code Walkthrough #####
+#### Code Walkthrough ####

 The validate and upload portion of curve analysis "Upload Data" tab follows the `BasicFileValidateAndSaveController` mechanism of SEL and is covered elsewhere.

 ##### Model Fit Tab #####
-The second tab "Model Fit" is only rendered after a successful validate and save.
-When the Model Fit Tab `ModelFitTypeController` is rendered, the route `/api/codetables/model%20fit/type` [(code table test fixture)](../Components/spec/testFixtures/codeTableServiceTestJSON.coffee) is used to create models for a `PickListSelectController` of "Model Fit Type" code choices.
+The second tab "Model Fit", only is rendered after a successful validate and save.
+When the Model Fit Tab's controller `ModelFitTypeController`, is rendered, it instantiates a new `PickListSelectController` with the url `/api/codetables/model%20fit/type` [(code table test fixture)](../Components/spec/testFixtures/codeTableServiceTestJSON.coffee) to populate the list of model fit type choices.

-When the picklist selection is changed the controller uses the following configuration settings to create a new "parametersController" (e.g. DoseResponseAnalysisParametersController) along with it's "parametersClass" model (e.g. DoseResponseAnalysisParameters):
+When the "Model Fit Type" selection is changed, the controller uses a configuration file setting to create a new "parametersController" (e.g. DoseResponseAnalysisParametersController) along with it's "parametersClass" model (e.g. DoseResponseAnalysisParameters):

 ```properties
 client.curvefit.modelfitparameter.classes=[{"code":"4 parameter D-R", "parametersController":"DoseResponseAnalysisParametersController", "parametersClass": "DoseResponseAnalysisParameters", "plotCurveClass": "DoseResponsePlotCurveLL4", "RSource":"public/src/modules/CurveAnalysis/src/server/ll4.R"}, \